-The significant attractions of Bombay beach have now changed from the fun activities and breath-taking views to the post-apocalyptic remnants such as trailers and poles that have crashed onto the sand and are now considered art.
+The significant attractions of Bombay Beach have now changed from fun activities and breathtaking views to the post-apocalyptic remnants such as trailers and poles that have crashed onto the sand and are now considered art.

 Thousands of artists, musicians, dancers, and filmmakers have used the Bombay beach ruins to inspire or outlet for their art.
 The charismatic allure of chaos amid calm drew artists to this area.

-Big-time filmmakers feel that the Bombay beach ruins make the perfect setting for a post-apocalypse documentary or a zombie movie.
-Countless movies have been shot in Bombay Beach California.
+Big-time filmmakers feel that the Bombay bBeachruins make the perfect setting for a post-apocalypse documentary or a zombie movie.
+Countless movies have been shot in this Beach.

-In 2013, Bombay Beach California was deployed in a promotional video for the fifth season of Animal Planet’s River Monsters.
-It was the ideal setting for the opening episode of the sixth season episode of the Mentalist, CBS’s police procedural series.
+In 2013, it was deployed in a promotional video for the fifth season of Animal Planet’s River Monsters.
+It was the ideal setting for the opening episode of the sixth season episode of The Mentalist, CBS’s police procedural series.

 The Austrian singer Christina Stürmer used Bombay Beach as a setting, the ideal contrast for her upbeat music video.

-The sensational death bells also left their musical mark on Bombay beach California, performing live during the pandemic.
-They liked the vibe of destruction and decline amid Bombay beach and found it suitable for their loud, captivating music.
+The sensational death bells also left their musical mark on Bombay Beach, performing live during the pandemic.
+They liked the vibe of destruction and decline amid Bombay Beach and found it suitable for their loud, captivating music.

-The songs from their new signs of life album mirrored the condition of a post-apocalyptic world, just like in Bombay Beach California.
+The songs from their new Signs of Life album mirrored the condition of a post-apocalyptic world.

 Playing a fusion of post-punk and garage rock, Death bells rocked the place with their tunes.
 They’re a collaboration between Remy Veselis and Will Canning.

-The beautiful artworks made in the Bombay beach biennale can be summed up in a few words: eccentric renditions of the Bombay beach ruin.
+The beautiful artworks made in the Bombay Beach Biennale can be suBeach Biennaleew words: eccentric renditions of the Bombay beach ruin.